My Name Is Matthew Maruster. I Carry A Gun. And I'm A Christian.

 Didn't Jesus tell us to turn the other cheek?
 Yes, but you must read the entire verse and the context of the era when Jesus was teaching.
-Jesus says in Matthew 5:39, But I tell you not to resist an evil person.
-But whoever slaps you on your right cheek, turn the other to him also.
+Jesus says in Matthew 5:39, But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.

 These words are part of Jesus' famous sermon on the mount.
-In addition to this having tribulation context, Jesus is explaining that people have misinterpreted and corrupted God's law.
+Jesus is explaining that people have misinterpreted and corrupted God's law.
 He explains that the law of an eye for an eye and tooth for a tooth meant that punishment or response should not be more or less severe than the crime committed.
 And that punishment should be decided by a judge, not the individual.

 For example, stealing something from someone because they stole from you is inconsistent with the spirit of the law.
 Instead, this is an act of vengeance, or to even the score.
-It contradicts Deuteronomy 32: 35 Vengeance is Mine, and recompense; Their foot shall slip in due time; For the day of their calamity is at hand, And the things to come hasten upon them.
+It contradicts Deuteronomy 32:35 To me belongeth vengeance, and recompence; their foot shall slide in due time: for the day of their calamity is at hand, and the things that shall come upon them make haste.